Policy 3422Student Sports , Concussion, Head Injury and Sudden Cardiac Arrest

 Prior to their first use of school facilities, all private nonprofit youth programs must provide a written statement of compliance with this policy in regard to concussion and head injury with proof of insurance as required by RCW 4.24.660.

 The Board of Directors further recognizes that sudden cardiac arrest is reported to be the leading cause of death in young athletes.
 The board will make available an online pamphlet from the WIAA and the University of Washington medicine center for sports cardiology that provides student athletes, their parents/guardians and coaches with information about sudden cardiac arrest.
 The district will maintain a link on its website to the WIAA website where the online pamphlet is posted.

-All coaches, including volunteers, will complete training as required in the District procedure.
-Additionally, all coaches of competitive sport activities will comply with WIAA guidelines for the management of head injuries and concussions.
+All coaches, including volunteers, will complete training as required in the district procedure.
+Additionally, all coaches will comply with WIAA guidelines for the management of sudden cardiac arrest.

 RCW 4.24.660 Liability of school districts under contract with youth programs.

 2014 August Issue

 Revised July 27, 2021